DHTMLX/gantt-docs/data/api/gantt_types_config.md

 types
 =============
-@short:stores the names of lighbox's structures (used for different types of tasks)
+@short:stores the names of lightbox's structures (used for different types of tasks)

 @edition: pro
 @type: object